scala/scala/CONTRIBUTING.md

 #### Enhancement or New Feature

-For longer-running development, likely required for this category of code contributions, we suggest you include `topic/` or `wip/` in your branch name, to indicate that this is work in progress, and that others should be prepared to rebase if they branch off your branch.
+For longer-running development, likely required for this category of code contributions, we suggest you include `topic/` or `wip/` in your branch name, to indicate that this is work in progress and that others should be prepared to rebase if they branch off your branch.

 Any language change (including bug fixes) must be accompanied by the relevant updates to the spec, which lives in the same repository for this reason.